What is PC Booster Pro?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 PC Booster Pro is similar to a number of other programs of this type including, for example, Advance PC Solutions, Adroit System Care, and mBytes System Care.
 Typically, these programs supposedly find and fix errors, clean unnecessary files, and improve computer performance in other ways.

 You are advised not to trust programs that are distributed through download or installation setups of other software.

 How did potentially unwanted applications install on my computer?

-PC Booster Pro is advertised on its website and can be downloaded from there.
-However, most PUAs are downloaded and installed inadvertently.
-Typically, developers try to trick users into downloading and installing PUAs together with other, usually free software.
-PUAs usually are hidden in "Custom", "Advanced" and other similar settings of download or installation setups of other software.
-It does not mean that downloads or installations of unwanted applications cannot be avoided.
-They happen when people download and install programs without analyzing their setups/changing included settings.
+PC Booster Pro is advertised on its website from which it can be downloaded, however, most PUAs are downloaded and installed inadvertently.
+Typically, developers attempt to trick users into downloading and installing PUAs together with other, usually free, software.

 How to avoid installation of potentially unwanted applications?